The Holocaust and the Nakba: Germany

-Palestine
+Palestinian perspectives

-In contrast, Palestinian writers draw a direct connection from the Holocaust to the Nakba and see themselves as the ultimate victim of the Nazis.
+In contrast, Palestinian writers draw a direct connection from the Holocaust to the Nakba and see themselves as the final victim of the Nazis.

 On the Palestinian side, Bar-On and Sarsar credit Azmi Bishara (1996), Edward Said (1997) and Naim Ateek (2001) as early pioneers of the notion of connecting Palestinian acknowledgement of the Holocaust to Israeli Jewish recognition of the Nakba.
 In his 1992 work Between Place and Space, Bishara is quoted as arguing: "In order for the victim to forgive, he must be recognized as a victim.
 That is the difference between a historic compromise and a cease-fire."
 In an essay, Said criticized the use of comparisons between the two events as a means of delegitimizing the other side or justifying present-day violence and oppression.
 He stated that connecting the Holocaust to the Nakba was "understanding what is universal about a human experience under calamitous conditions.
 It means compassion, human sympathy, and utter recoil from the notion of killing people for ethnic, religious, or nationalist reasons".

-One response in Palestine and the Arab world to the Western view of the Holocaust as the ultimate evil is Holocaust denial.
+One response among Palestinians and the Arab world to the Western view of the Holocaust as the ultimate evil is Holocaust denial.
 According to Israeli sociologist Sammy Smooha, Holocaust denial by Palestinians is a kind of protest "to express strong objection to the portrayal of the Jews as the ultimate victim and to the underrating of the Palestinians as a victim".
 According to Gilbert Achcar, Israel especially and other Western countries to a lesser extent underestimate Arab expressions of sympathy for Holocaust victims.